March 18, 2026 ยท 6 min read ยท by SprinklerMap Team

 Minimum and maximum depth

-Maximum practical depth: 40โ€“45 cm.
+Maximum practical depth: 40โ€“45 cm for garden irrigation.
 Beyond that, excavation becomes laborious with no meaningful benefit.
-Exception: pipes crossing vehicle traffic areas โ€” go to 50โ€“60 cm with a protective sleeve.
+Exception: pipes crossing vehicle traffic areas โ€” go to 50โ€“60 cm and sleeve the pipe through a larger protective conduit.
+Any vehicle crossing without a sleeve, regardless of depth, risks crushing the pipe under repeated loading.

 Opening trenches in established lawn

-The cleanest method is a narrow cut with an electric edger: open a 5โ€“6 cm slot, just wide enough for the pipe.
-The lawn closes back with almost no visible trace within 2โ€“3 weeks.
+The cleanest method for established lawn is a narrow cut with an electric edger or half-moon spade: open a 5โ€“6 cm slot, just wide enough for the pipe.
+The grass roots on either side remain largely undamaged; the lawn closes back with almost no visible trace within 2โ€“3 weeks if you keep the repair watered.

 Which pipe to use underground

-Use high-density polyethylene (HDPE), PN 6 or PN 10.
+Use high-density polyethylene (HDPE), PN6 or PN10.
 Main line: 25 mm.
 Branch lines: 20 mm.
-HDPE is flexible, frost-resistant, does not corrode and lasts over 30 years buried.
+HDPE is flexible enough to lay in curved trenches, frost-resistant down to โˆ’40 ยฐC, immune to soil chemicals and root acids, and rated for over 30 years buried.

 Crossings under paths and paved areas

-Don't excavate under a path โ€” push through.
-Sharpen a 20 mm steel rod and drive it through with a mallet, then feed the HDPE pipe behind it.
+Do not excavate under a path โ€” push through.
+Sharpen a 20 mm steel rod and drive it through the soil under the path with a mallet, then pull it back and feed the HDPE pipe behind it.
+The technique works on compacted gravel or clay up to about 2 m width.
+On wider crossings or compacted hardcore, hire a mole plough.

 Map the system before backfilling

 Before covering trenches, photograph everything: overhead shots every 3โ€“5 m documenting pipe routing and every fitting location.
-Store with the date.
-In five years you will know exactly where to dig without risking an existing line.
+Store the photos with the date in a folder titled with the installation year.
+In five years you will know exactly where to dig without risking cutting through an existing line.

 Free tool: Use SprinklerMap to design your irrigation system โ€” draw your garden, place sprinklers and generate your material list in minutes.